Cannes film festival condemns Iranian actress Taraneh Alidoosti's arrest

 Alidoosti is one of the most recognised actresses in the country and has been part of many award-winning films, including the 2016 Oscar-winning film 'The Salesman.'

-Ever since Amini's death, Alidoosti has voiced his support for women's freedom on his social media accounts.
+Ever since Amini's death, Alidoosti has voiced her support for women's freedom on his social media accounts.

 According to the state judiciary's Mizan Online news website, "some figures and a number of celebrities," including Alidoosti, have been arrested "following some baseless comments made regarding the recent events and the publishing of provocative material in support of the street riots."